AmmarSahyoun/AmmarSahyoun/README.md

 - 🔢 I'm a Programmer and Data Engineer!
-- 🌱 I’m currently learning GCP ☁
+- 🌱 I’m currently learning Azure ☁
 - ⚡ Hobbies: I love Music, Dance and coding

 ### Connect with me: